More than 4.4 million people don't have clean water.

 We’re also building a network of sanitation experts by sharing our knowledge and skills with other local organisations – so bringing about a bigger, lasting difference throughout the country.

-Changing normal for mothers and babies
+Changing the story for mothers and babies

 When Selina Anogwine had her first two children at Busgongo Community Health Centre, the experience was far from pleasant – or safe.
 With no toilet, she had to use a chamber pot, even when 9 months pregnant.
 There was no water for her to wash after giving birth, so she had to wait until she got home.
 Staff struggled to keep the centre clean and infection-free.